rich-murphey/wasm-hostcall-example/README.md

 ## About This Project

-This is an example of how to export and import functions between a Rust application that loads [WebAssembly][WebAssembly], and Rust WebAssembly it loads.
+This is an example of how to export and import functions between a Rust application that loads [WebAssembly][webassembly], and Rust WebAssembly it loads.

-This Rust appliction uses [Wasmtime][Wasmtime] to load and run WebAssembly.
+This Rust appliction uses [Wasmtime][wasmtime] to load and run WebAssembly.
 Wasmtime is quite new and evolving, especially new features to import/export functions between Wasm and host.
 This demo is intended to show some ways to work with interim limitations on argument types.